-In addition to submitting a technical proposal in accordance with the Solicitation to be considered Responsible Vendors, Potential Vendors may a) voluntarily suggest methods for performing more economically and may share in resulting savings or b) be required to establish a program or identify and submit methods for performing more economically. also submit an alternative proposal that provides a more economical, efficient, and/or effective approach to the scope of work specified in the solicitation.
+In addition to submitting a technical proposal in accordance with the Solicitation to be considered Responsible Vendors, Potential Vendors may also submit an alternative proposal that provides a more economical, efficient, and/or effective approach to the scope of work specified in the solicitation.
 Any cost savings should be clearly identified.